Store and Visualize IoT Device Metrics Using Telegraf and MetricFire

 Introduction

-Monitoring your IoT devices provides insights into their usage patterns, environmental conditions, and user behaviors.
+Monitoring your IoT devices provides insights into usage patterns, environmental conditions, and user behaviors.
 This information can be leveraged to optimize device performance, improve user experiences, and develop better-targeted services or products.
-By analyzing patterns and trends in device data, it's possible to implement predictive maintenance strategies and schedule repairs or replacements before a device completely fails, which will reduce downtime and maintenance costs.
+By analyzing patterns and trends in device data, it's possible to implement predictive maintenance strategies and schedule repairs or replacements before a device fails, reducing downtime and maintenance costs.

 In this article, we'll detail how to publish metrics to an MQTT broker and configure the Telegraf agent to listen for and forward these metrics to a data source.